-- Creativity and imagination as agents of positive change - Providing access to relevant learning to creative practitioners throughout their careers - Connecting communities of practice - Instilling confidence and leadership

-- Sharing knowledge and expertise for the enhancement of practitioners, educators and the cultural & creative sector as a whole. - Encouraging divergence and risk-taking - Embedding sustainability in creative practice
+- Creativity and imagination as agents of positive change - Providing access to relevant learning to creative practitioners throughout their careers - Connecting communities of practice - Instilling confidence and leadership - Sharing knowledge and expertise for the enhancement of practitioners, educators and the cultural & creative sector as a whole. - Encouraging divergence and risk-taking - Embedding sustainability in creative practice

-Typographic Futures Programme
+Typographic Futures Programme & Awards

-This specialist programme is a deep dive into type design and typography across a variety of future-facing contexts that includes print, screen-based, interactive media and beyond.
+This specialist pathway is a deep dive into type design and typography across a variety of futurefacing contexts that includes print, screen-based, interactive media and beyond.
 Learners will explore the potential of typefaces in the context of contemporary and future applications, guided by experts and lecturers, shaped by a dynamic mix of participatory and experiential learning.

-Leading type designers, typographers and graphic designs act as a community of interest around this pathway to enhance the learning, and prompt depth of discussion on every aspect of letterforms.
+Leading type designers, typographers and graphic designs act as a Community of Interest around this pathway to enhance the learning, and prompt depth of discussion on every aspect of letterforms.
+This pathway provides learners with the specialist knowledge, skills and expertise to become leaders in the field.
 Learners gain a thorough knowledge of and a pronounced affinity with type design and typography.